BrickBot/brickEmu/README.md

 adjusted for the increased integer size—, so it is possible that if an area was missed, the app might hang after the prior rollover period elapses when that area’s functionality is invoked.
-  - Note: In the original codebase, `long` referred to a 32-bit integer (c.f.
+  - **NOTE**: In the original codebase, `long` referred to a 32-bit integer (c.f.
 NUM_REG_BYTES in debugger.c)

 * Save/Load State – Save/Load state functionality has not yet been
 updated to account for the increase in cycle counter size, so neither saving nor loading will work at this time.
+Multiple 32-bit ntohl() and htonl() calls exist that would need to be addressed.

 * Prior Saved States — Due to the change in cycle counter size, any prior saved states will not be compatible with the updated program version.